It is a rare disorder of the nervous system characterized by abnormal muscle coordination.

-No one is completely sure why Guillain Barré syndrome and Miller Fisher syndrome develop in response to these common illnesses.
+No one is entirely sure why Guillain Barré syndrome and Miller Fisher syndrome develop in response to these common illnesses.

 Some researchers speculate that viruses may somehow change the structure of cells in the nervous system, causing the body’s immune system to recognize and eliminate them as foreign.

-When this happens, the nerves cannot transmit signals well.
-Which can lead to muscle weakness that is a common feature of both diseases.
+The nerves cannot transmit signals well when this happens, leading to muscle weakness, a common feature of both diseases.

 - Men: Men are twice as likely to have Miller Fisher syndrome as women.

 - Middle-aged people: The mean age of development of Miller Fisher syndrome is 43.6 years.